hiimjasmine00/UserDataAPI/README.md

 # Player Data API
-An API for managing extra player data.
+An API for managing extra profile data.

 ## Usage
 To use Player Data API, you need to include it as a dependency in your Geode mod.
 You can do this by adding the following lines to your `mod.json` file: